samuel-book/samuel_shap_paper_1/xgb_with_feature_selection/outline.md

 * AFAnticoagulent_Yes
 * S1OnsetToArrival_min

-Note: The GitHub repository also includes the same notebooks, but for XGBoost models using all avilable features:
+Note: The GitHub repository also includes the same notebooks, but for XGBoost models using all available features:

 https://github.com/samuel-book/samuel_shap_paper_1